bhisaac/5eFP/5eFP-SRD.md

 ### Patient Defense (Encounter, Ki, Rest)

-Once during your turn, you can take the Dodge action without discarding your action.
+You can take the Dodge action without discarding your action.

 ### Step of the Wind (Encounter, Ki, Rest)

-Once during your turn, you can take the Disengage or Dash action without discarding your action, and your jump distance is doubled.
+You can take the Disengage or Dash action without discarding your action, and your jump distance is doubled.

 ## Unarmored Movement